mattbellis/hepfile/README.md

 python -m pip install hepfile
 ```

-You can also get the `awkward_tools` which is the hepfile integration with the awkward package.
+You can also get the `awkward_tools` which is the hepfile integration with the [`awkward` package](https://awkward-array.org/doc/main/).
 This is
 especially recommended for High Energy Physicists who are used to working with awkward arrays.
 The only
-dependency this add is `awkward`.
+dependency this adds is `awkward`.
 To install this version of the package use:
 ```
 python -m pip install hepfile[awkward]
 ```